abnoba12/JQuery-Disallow/README.md

 This plugin requires JQuery.
 This plugin has been tested with JQuery Version 1.7.1

 ### Limitations ###
 This plugin only works on HTML form elements such as inputs.
-You can not currently disable an entire div using this library.
+You cannot currently disable an entire div using this library.
 More types will be added as the need arises.
-The from elements must always have the type and name attribute defined.
+The form elements must always have the type and name attribute defined.

 ####Supported input types####
 ```html